Court convicts 2 of conspiracy, killing of 7 DSS operatives in Ikorodu

 According to the prosecution, the DSS operatives had received a distress report from one Mr Nwosu from the Sun Newspaper that his wife had been kidnapped from their residence.

-The DSS responded by dispatching a nine-man team of operatives to investigate and ascertain the location of the kidnappers who were negotiating for a ransom.
+The DSS responded by dispatching a nine-man team of operatives to surveil and ascertain the location of the kidnappers who were negotiating for a ransom.

 The surveillance operation eventually met an ambush and by evening, an operative in the team, Martins Ajayi, sent a distress text message to the Station saying that vandals had ambushed them and seized their weapons.